Welcome to St. Martin de Porres House

 Don’t be a stranger – come visit us in Allison Hill!

-See below for upcoming prayer & farm volunteer opportunities, and come visit us for house hospitality on Wednesdays from 11 am to 2pm!
+And see below for upcoming prayer & farm volunteer opportunities, and come visit us for house hospitality on Wednesdays from 11 am to 2pm!

 Peter Maurin’s Three Cs